sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 ### Updating the Stripe Account

-Before FTW-daily v4.0.0 and FTW-hourly v5.0.0 it was not possible to update a Stripe Account through user's account settings.
-However, if you decide to use your own custom flow you should concider implementing a way to check the status of a Stripe Account and collect more information about the user when it's required.
+If you decide to use your own custom flow, you should concider implementing a way to check the status of a Stripe Account and collect more information about the user when it's required.
 Otherwise, the Stripe Account might get restricted and payouts to the provider will fail.

 ### Using deprecated PayoutDetailsForm and PayoutDetailsPage as a starting point